 Gerupuk Inside Right: Dry season

 Kiddies: Dry season

-Outside Right: Intermediate surfers looking to take the step up
+Gerupuk Outside Right: Intermediates taking the step up

-Outside Left: Airy due to the exposed nature of the break
+Gerupuk Outside Left: Airy due to the open ocean

 Boat access.
 A surf boat to take you out to any of the surf breaks will cost 150,000Rp for 3 or fewer people.
 If more than 3 people it will cost 50,000Rp per person for a 2-hour session in the surf.